Creating Influencer Reports in Discover

 Underneath the main metrics, you’ll see a breakdown of the posts analyzed as sensitive by the brand safety topics you’ve added for analysis.
 If a topic has sensitive posts identified, you can click open the section to see the sensitive posts associated with the topic.

-Lastly, the Audience Lookalikes tab will provide a list of influencers that have a similar/overlapping audience as the analyzed influencer.
-You can use this information to identify new influencers to work with.
+The Lookalikes section will provide a list of influencers who have a similar/overlapping audience as the analyzed influencer.
+As you scroll the list, you can click Analyze next to a lookalike influencer to generate a Discover report for them.

 Refreshing an influencer report

 Influencer reports that are older than 30 days will have the option to be updated.
-To get an updated report, hover over the influencer to see and click on the refresh icon next to the View button.
+To get an updated report from your Reports list, hover over the influencer to see if they are eligible for a refresh (you will see the blue, circular arrow refresh icon appear), then click on the Refresh icon next to the View button.

 Note: